-Current multi-parameter flow cytometry methods can detect leukemic cells at a sensitivity threshold of fewer than 10-4 (<0.01%) bone marrow mononuclear cells (MNCs), and PCR/NGS methods can detect leukemic cells at a sensitivity threshold of fewer than 10-6 (<0.0001%) bone marrow MNCs.
-336,338,341,342 The concordance rate for quantifying MRD between these methods is generally high at disease burdens 10-4 (>0.01%), but

-NGS is able to detect MRD at lower thresholds.
-337,339,342-346 In a study that analyzed MRD using both flow cytometry and PCR techniques in 1375 samples from 227 patients with ALL, the concordance rate for MRD assessment (based on a detection threshold of <1 x 10-4 for both methods) was 97%.344 In another study, both flow cytometry and highthroughput sequencing techniques were used to analyze MRD at a threshold of 0.01% in samples from 619 patients with pediatric B-ALL.
-At the 0.01% threshold, the concordance between both methods was high, but high-throughput sequencing was able to detect MRD at lower thresholds.
-The combined or tandem use of both methods would allow for MRD monitoring in all patients, thereby avoiding potential falsenegative results.
-338,344,347 However, this practice could lead to an increase in cost without a clear directive in terms of modification of treatment.
+The most frequently used methods for MRD assessment include multicolor flow cytometry to detect abnormal immunophenotypes, PCR assays, and next-generation sequencing (NGS)-based assays306-309 to detect fusion genes (eg, BCR-ABL1), clonal rearrangements in immunoglobulin heavy chain genes and/or T-cell receptor genes.
+Current flow cytometry or PCR methods can detect leukemic cells at a sensitivity threshold of fewer than 1 $\times$ 10-4 (<0.01%) bone marrow mononuclear cells (MNCs) and the concordance rate for detecting MRD between these methods is high.
+In a study that analyzed MRD using both flow cytometry and PCR techniques in 1375 samples from 227 patients with ALL, the concordance rate for MRD assessment (based on a detection threshold of <1 $\times$ 10-4 for both methods) was 97%.
+The combined or tandem use of both methods would allow for MRD monitoring in all patients, thereby avoiding potential false-negative results.
 Numerous studies in both childhood and adult ALL have shown the prognostic importance of postinduction (and/or post-consolidation) MRD measurements in predicting the likelihood of disease relapse.
-New multiplexed PCR and NGS for MRD are emerging methodologies.
+New multiplexed PCR and next-generation sequencing for MRD are emerging methodologies.